robinnong/toronto-rental-buildings-explorer/README.md

 - [x] Migrate queries from Firestore to Algolia
 - [x] Remove all Firestore DB implementation code
 - [ ] Error messaging for failed queries
-- [x] Inject filters as URL query params
+- [x] Inject filters as URL query param
-- [x] Inject text search as URL query params
+- [x] Inject text search as URL query param
+- [x] Inject sort as URL query param
+- [ ] Inject page as URL query param
 - [ ] Fix issue with some event handlers not firing on some touch interactions on mobile devices
 - [x] Fix issue with initializing the dual range slider value
 - [ ] Fix issue with dual range slider not clickable on mobile
 - [ ] Enhancement - use Redux state management to store data which has already been fetched
-- [ ] Add pagination using react-paginate
+- [x] Add pagination using react-paginate

 ## Data Sources